AdobeDocs/dynamic-media-classic.en/help/using/linking-swatch-set-web-page.md

       In the Viewer List page, under the Actions column of the table, select **[!UICONTROL Copy URL]**.

-## Add Swatch Set URLs to your web page {#adding-swatch-set-urls-to-your-web-page}
+## Add Swatch Set URLs to your Web page {#adding-swatch-set-urls-to-your-web-page}

-The most common way to deploy Swatch Sets is to place a link (by way of a navigation icon) on your web page.
+The most common way to deploy Swatch Sets is to place a link (by way of a navigation icon) on your Web page.
 When selected, the link launches a dynamic page (ASP or JSP) that displays the Swatch Set in a pop-up zoom window.
 The zoom link opens a pop-up window that contains the actual zoom feature.

 For more details and code samples, see [Embedding HTML5 Zoom Viewer in the Adobe Viewers Reference Guide](https://experienceleague.adobe.com/en/docs/dynamic-media-developer-resources/library/viewers-aem-assets-dmc/zoom/c-html5-20-zoom-viewer-about#section-e1c3106f5b3e445d9b95be337c2f94e2).

 ## Copy the embed code of a Swatch Set viewer {#copying-the-embed-code-of-a-swatch-set-viewer}

 Using the Embed Code feature lets you review the viewer code for the selected Swatch Set.
-You can also copy the code to the clipboard so you can paste it in your web pages for deployment of the viewer.
+You can also copy the code to the clipboard so you can paste it in your Web pages for deployment of the viewer.
 Editing of the code is not permitted in the Embed Code dialog box.

 **To copy the embed code of a Swatch Set viewer:**